xylar/shtns/README.md

 CHANGE LOG:
 -----------
-* v3.2
+* v3.2  (8 Mar 2019)
 	- New rotation functions, including the generation of Wigner-d matrices (thanks to Alex J. Yuffa).
-	- Add recurrence formula of Ishioka (2018) sometimes leading to faster transforms, especially for large sizes. see https://doi.org/10.2151/jmsj.2018-019
+	- New recurrence formula of Ishioka (2018) leading to faster transforms, especially for large sizes. see https://doi.org/10.2151/jmsj.2018-019
+	- Easier configuration, with better detection of intel MKL.

 * v3.1  (11 Oct 2018)
 	- Removed Robert formulation functions.
 Use `shtns_robert_form()` instead.